philipwalton/html-inspector/README.md

 HTML Inspector can only be as useful as the conventions it aims to enforce.
 If you have conventions that have been working well for you or your team, please suggest them.

-Since not all rules are appropriate for general use, I also on setting up a repo solely for custom rules that users can pick and choose from.
+Since not all rules are appropriate for general use, I also plan on setting up a repo solely for custom rules from which users can pick and choose.

 Keep checking back for updates or star/watch the repo to receive email notifications.